FreshFunBits/ffb-delete-wpml-language-content/readme.txt

 * Have the option to choose `Items deleted per batch`, make sure your site will not be crashed.
 * Work independently with WPML.

-If you can report bugs or contribute code on [this GitHub repo](https://github.com/FreshFunBits/ffb-delete-wpml-language-content).
+You can report bugs or contribute code on [this GitHub repo](https://github.com/FreshFunBits/ffb-delete-wpml-language-content).

 == Installation ==